-- 12.4.17 Historical mapping from 1887 until 1999 depicts the Site and the Study Area as agricultural fields with drainage channels, with the Humber Estuary lying to the east of the Site. - 12.4.18 During the late 1990s the South Humber Bank Power Station (SHBPS) was built within the Site, to the west of the Main Development Area, with an attenuation lagoon in the south of the Main Development Area.
-By 2006 a pond is depicted on the historical mapping situated in the north-eastern corner of the Main Development Area. - 12.4.19 From 1965 until the 1980s the most significant changes were the development of works buildings on the south-eastern boundary of the Site with further development on the north-east corner of the Site boundary, appearing in 1968 and by 1978 further works had been developed on the outskirts of the north-eastern and eastern Site boundaries. - 12.4.20 In 2006 an underground pipeline is depicted on the historical mapping, 270 m north from the eastern boundary of the Site which extends from the headland towards the sea.
+12.4.18 Historical mapping from 1887 until 1999 depicts the Site and the Study Area as agricultural fields with drainage channels, with the Humber Estuary lying to the east of the Site.

+- 12.4.19 During the late 1990s the South Humber Bank Power Station (SHBPS) was built within the Site, to the west of the Main Development Area, with an attenuation lagoon (pond) in the south of the Main Development Area.
+By 2006 a pond is depicted on the historical mapping situated in the north-eastern corner of the Main Development Area.
+The attenuation lagoon and pond have recently been infilled in preparation for the construction of the Consented Development. - 12.4.20 From 1965 until the 1980s the most significant changes were the development of works buildings on the south-eastern boundary of the Site with further development on the north-east corner of the Site boundary, appearing in 1968 and by 1978 further works had been developed on the outskirts of the north-eastern and eastern Site boundaries. - 12.4.21 In 2006 an underground pipeline is depicted on the historical mapping, 270 m north from the eastern boundary of the Site which extends from the headland towards the sea.